Ganesha: In Buddhism

+Jainism

 The canonical literature of Jainism does not mention the worship of Ganesha.
 However, Ganesha is worshipped by some Jains, for whom he appears to have taken over certain functions of the god of wealth, Kubera.
 Jain ties with the trading community support the idea that Jainism took up Ganesha worship as a result of commercial connections and influence of Hinduism.
 The earliest known Jain Ganesha statue dates to about the 9th century.
 A 15th-century Jain text lists procedures for the installation of its images.
 Images of Ganesha appear in some Jain temples of Rajasthan and Gujarat.